 Source: MetaTrader 4 Supreme Edition - EUR/USD 1 Minute Chart with the Admiral Renko Indicator applied

 Now for the MT4 Renko chart, in this example we chose to make the up-blocks green, just to make it easier to view and assess the regular candlesticks.
 We also changed the block size to five pips for this example.
 The green up-bricks appear when the price has moved up by the specified amount – in this case, five pips.
 Similarly, the red down-bricks appear when the price has moved down by the same specified amount.

 The dotted horizontal lines on the far right of the chart show where the price would have to move to next for the new bricks to appear.
 Notice how the MetaTrader 4 Renko bars tell a much simpler story than the normal candlesticks.
 Many Renko indicators do not allow you to plot the blocks directly onto your price chart.
 The Admiral Renko indicator thankfully does provide you this functionality, which can be useful for easier comparison.
 Admiral Renko also enables you to plot Renko candles as a separate chart, displaying the classic Renko look.

 Viewing Renko Candles on a Separate Chart

-Click open; you should see a new chart like the one below:
+Click 'open', you should then see a new chart like the one below:

 Renko Trading Strategy

-At the most basic use, Renko charts simply make it easier for you to see the state of the market.
-For example, a sequence of consecutive down-blocks makes it easy to confirm the market is in a downtrend.
-A simple trading strategy that attempts to follow the trend is to take each block as a directional signal – an up-block representing a buy signal, and a down-block, a sell signal.
+At the most basic use, Renko charts simply make it easier for you to view the state of the market.
+For example, a sequence of consecutive down-blocks makes it easy to confirm that the market is in a downtrend.
+One simple trading strategy that attempts to follow the trend is to take each block as a directional signal – an up-block representing a buy signal, and a down-block representing a sell signal.

 Here, we can use the moving average in combination with the Renko blocks to provide trading signals.
 When the Renko blocks break under the moving average, it is a sell signal.
 When they break above the MA, it is a buy signal.